Chen Gang (intelligence officer): Biography

-Upon returning to China in 1937, he was assigned to work in Yan'an, where he participated in building up the security services and intelligence and counterintelligence organ of the CCP leadership and, during the Anti-Japanese War, worked as an officer in the Central Social Affairs Department (SAD).
+At the end of 1937, he arrived in Yan'an via Xinjiang and was assigned to work in the security, intelligence and counterintelligence departments.
+Later, he was dispatched by the Central Committee of the Chinese Communist Party to carry out transportation tasks in Dihua, Xinjiang.
+Later, he served as the director of the second office of the Central Ministry of Social Affairs.
+During the Great Production Movement in Yan'an, he concurrently served as the director of the Production Committee of the central government, organized the Zaoyuan Farm, participated in farm management and field labor, organized a transportation team to solve production and supply problems, and was awarded the title of Special Model Worker in the Border Area.
+He participated in the 7th National Congress of the Chinese Communist Party.

 Chen led a contingent of some one hundred or more SAD officers to liberated Manchuria shortly after the end of World War II and remained active in that part of China until December 1948, when he was recalled to party central and appointed deputy director of the SAD.
 (One source claims that he had in fact been promoted to this post already when departing Yan'an for Manchuria in November 1945.)
 Chen was in Beiping (Beijing) in his SAD deputy director capacity until the summer of 1949.
 At this time, at his own request, he was transferred to his native province of Sichuan where, during the next decade and a half, he would hold a number of senior party positions in the industrial and labour sectors in, in addition to being a concurrent member of the CCP Central Supervisory Commission.

-Purged in the autumn of 1966, at the start of the Cultural Revolution, Chen was officially rehabilitated in May 1973.
+Purged in the autumn of 1966, at the start of the Cultural Revolution, he died the following year after having been held in custody for half of a year.
+Chen was officially rehabilitated in May 1973.